What does it mean: TO FORGIVE (part 1)

 What does it “feel like”?

 To forgive someone is actually not a feeling we go through; it is a choice we make TO FORGIVE.
-There are ranges of emotions we go through during the forgiveness process; But, the ACT of forgiving ~ only takes a second.
+There are ranges of emotions we go through during the forgiveness process; But the deliberate decision one makes to forgive ~ only takes a second.

-After we choose to forgive ~ There will be thoughts and reminders of course, (brought about from the devil) to try to get us to go back to UNFORGIVING them.
+However, after we choose to forgive ~ There will be thoughts, emotions and reminders of course, (brought about from the devil) to try to get us to go back to UNFORGIVING them.
 This is because we were reminded of how we felt during their “crimes against us”.
 These are the feelings and the emotions that The Holy Spirit was talking to me about.
 He explained the process that occurs.

 Dealing with negative thoughts